-This post-professional certificate program focuses on development of a leadership style and skills set, fiscal and organizational management, strategic planning, integrated quality outcomes measurement, organizational structures, marketing, and management of human resources within organizations.
+This certificate program for registered nurses focuses on development of a leadership style and skills set, fiscal and organizational management, strategic planning, integrated quality outcomes measurement, organizational structures, marketing, and management of human resources within organizations.
 The program provides the student with information and strategies to problem solve, make decisions, resolve conflict and operationalize the mission and goals of the healthcare delivery system.

-For more information, visit the Drexel Online University web site and view the Post-Bachelor's Certificate in Leadership and Management in Healthcare Services web page.
+For more information, visit the Drexel Online University web site and view the Certificate in Leadership and Management in Healthcare Services web page.

-Required Courses 12.0 Credits NURS 557 Leadership and Stewardship in the Health Professions 3.0 NURS 5 58 Economics of Healthcare Management and Policy 3.0 NURS 559 Operations Management in Contemporary Healthcare Organizations 3.0 Students select one additional 3-credit course from the following: NURS 563, NURS 564 or NURS 567.
+Required Courses 12.0 Credits NURS 557 Leadership and Stewardship in the Health Professions 3.0 NURS 558 Economics of Healthcare Management and Policy 3.0 NURS 559 Operations Management in Contemporary Healthcare Organizations 3.0 Students select one additional 3-credit course from the following: NURS 563, NURS 564 or NURS 567.
 3.0